Investigate the Kinetics of the Color Changing Iodine Clock Reaction

 - Protect the surface on which you are working with newspaper.

-- Start the iodine clock reaction (beginning with reaction 1) by adding the potassium iodide, hydrocholoric acid, starch, sodium thiosulfate, and distilled water to the mini cup using a fresh pipette for each chemical.
+- Start the iodine clock reaction (beginning with reaction 1) by adding the vitamin C solution, the idonine tincture, starch solution, and distilled water to the mini cup using a fresh pipette for each chemical.
 The volumes of each reactant are given in Table 1 below.

 |Chemical||Reaction 1||Reaction 2||Reaction 3||Reaction 4||Reaction 5||Reaction 6||Reaction 7||Reaction 8|

-- Swirl the cup briefly to mix the chemicals.
+- Use a clean pipette to briefly mix the chemicals.
 The solution should be clear as shown in Figure 1.

 Figure 1.
 Mixing all the reactants (except hydrogen peroxide) results in a clear solution.

-- Place the mini cup on a white sheet of paper to make the color change more visible.
+- Place the mini cup on the folded white sheet of paper to make the color change more visible.

-- Then use a fresh pipette to suck up the respective volume of hydrogen peroxide for your reaction.
+- Label a separate mini cup with "H2O2".
+Then use a fresh pipette to add the respective volume of hydrogen peroxide for your reaction to the labeled mini cup.

-- Add all the hydrogen peroxide at once to the mini cup and start your stopwatch as soon as the hydrogen peroxide is added.
+- Add all the hydrogen peroxide from the mini cup at once to the mini cup with the preapred reaction mixture and start your stopwatch as soon as the hydrogen peroxide is added.

-- Record this time (the reaction time) in your lab notebook.
+- Record your measured time (the reaction time) in your lab notebook.

 - Carefully pour the dark blue reaction solution down the sink with plenty of cold running water to wash it down.
 Be careful with this solution, as it contains iodine and will stain surfaces with which it comes in contact.

-- Repeat the steps 6 (or 7) and 8 two more times with the same hydrogen peroxide concentration to make sure you get reproducible results.
+- Repeat steps 5–13 two more times with the same hydrogen peroxide concentration to make sure you get reproducible results.
 Keep the temperature the same for each reaction as temperature also affects the reaction time.

 - Once you have finished reaction 1, start varying the hydrogen peroxide concentration.
-Repeat steps 3–9 and change the hydrogen concentration for each reaction according to Table 1.
+Repeat steps 5–14 and change the hydrogen concentration according to Table 1 until you have tried all eight reactions.
 Remember, each time, you decrease the amount of hydrogen peroxide, you have to increase the amount of water respectively.
 This will keep the total volume of the reaction constant, while changing the concentration of the hydrogen peroxide.

 Analyzing Your Results

-- Use your data (either from the Science Journal app or from your measurements with the stopwatch) to make a data table that shows the following:
+- Use your data to make a data table that shows the following:

 - The amount of added hydrogen peroxide, in mL.